Skip to content

 Do you have the right spares in stock when your equipment fails?
-Do you have too much of the wrong spares and need to write off part of your inventory each year?
+Do you have too many of the wrong spares and need to write off part of your inventory each year?
 Spares are a requirement, yet a pain for many organizations.
 Why are they a pain?
 They typically are not managed with the level of rigor that all other materials groups are, but they need to be.

 So where does one start when trying to get their spare parts program organized?
 Well, any spare parts program is made up of many different aspects.
 When all aspects are working together, the spare parts program ensures the right spares are available, in the right quantity, at the right time.